COSC3020/quicksort-pivot-aijun-hall-uwyo/README.md

 Therefore choosing the medium of 3 elements has a larger percentage chance of choosing a good pivot point vs the first element.

 Intuitively, choosing the median value from a larger spread sample size of elements with this method would result in a larger chance of hitting the middle good pivot range, vs choosing a single random element- so this answer makes sense to me.

+- Referenced https://www.geeksforgeeks.org/top-interview-questions-and-answers-on-quick-sort/ for working through the probability math, and pivot algorithm general reference.
+- Referenced slide 34 in lecture slide files as instructed

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."